TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DataFormats/T3datastructure/Elements/Index.rst

    :Description:
          Defines for an object of the type <array> that it must contain other "array" type objects in each item of <el>.
 The meaning of this is application specific.
-For FlexForms it will allow the user to select between possible arrays of objects to create in the form.
+For `FlexForms`:pn: it will allow the user to select between possible arrays of objects to create in the form.
 For TemplaVoila it will select a "container" element for another set of elements inside.
 This is quite fuzzy unless you understand the contexts.